charliefischer/acebook-BBB/README.md

 | Storage              | Dev: Local / Heroku: AWS S3|
 | Testing and Coverage | RSpec, Capybara, Simplecov |

+## The Next Steps
+- Users can not comment on any posts
+- Be able to search for users
+- Only being able to see posts from your friends

 ## Team-BBB

 Our AMAZING team was made up of: